dotNATE/personal-portfolio/README.md

 ## Intro

-This is a small aimed at building on my HTML, CSS and Javascript experience.
+This is a small project aimed at building on my HTML, CSS and Javascript experience.
 It is part of the Full Stack Engineer Path from Code Academy. (https://www.codecademy.com/).

-Most of the images that I am intending to use are screenshots from Minecraft.
-I've made this decision as it's easy to generate content with a consistent format and theme, and as few are likely to view this project.

 The brief outlines loose requirements to build a personal portfolio page.
 I intend to keep adding to and modifying this project as my skill level grows and I need to demonstrate that I'm able to produce more complex work.